Virtual TFMR Support Group

 This group is not open to non-birthing TFMR parents, but some groups that are can be found on my Resources page.

-• This group is offered several times per year & meets once a week for 90 minutes for six weeks.
+This group is offered several times per year & meets once a week for 90 minutes for six weeks.

 Most groups are scheduled for Wednesdays at 3:30-5pm PT | 4:30-6pm MT | 5:30-7pm CT | 6:30-8pm ET, though times may vary.

-• The group costs $75/session or $450 for the entire 6-week series.
-You will have the option to pay-in-full at the first session or to pay weekly, depending on what works best for you.
+Regardless of which tier you select, you will have the option to pay-in-full at the first session or to pay weekly, depending on what works best for you.

-• These groups have 4-8 participants, allowing time for everyone to share & opportunity to support & learn from a variety of experiences & perspectives.
+These groups have 4-8 participants, allowing time for everyone to share & opportunity to support & learn from a variety of experiences & perspectives.

 These groups are “closed,” meaning that it is the same group of people meeting each week.
 This allows participants to really get to know & build trust with one another.
 Unlike drop-in groups, participants can build off of each session together, hopefully ending with a strong community of support.